lyne007/auth-recaptcha/README.md

     'auth-recaptcha' => [
         // set to false if you want to disable this extension 'enable' => true,
+        // set to false if you want to disable icon 'iconDisplay' => true,
         // reCAPTCHA:v3 keys
         'siteKey' => 'your google reCAPTCHA site key', 'secretKey'  => 'your google reCAPTCHA secret key',